Joint Bayesian Parameter and Model Order Estimation for Low-Rank Probability Mass Tensors

-Figs. \ref{fig:results_R_5} and \ref{fig:results_R_10} presents results (averaged over 100 independent trials) for a rank-$5$ and a rank-$10$ PMF tensor, respectively.
-For both outage values $p = \{0,0.3\}$, the rank inferred by VB-PMF converges to the true rank as the number of observations is increased.
-A similar observation can be made for BIC and DNML.
-However, for $R=10$ and $p=0.3$, BIC and DNML are not able to detect the correct rank and would need much more data to do so.
-On the other hand, AIC exhibits a large variance in the inferred rank, which is unsurprising as AIC is not a consistent criterion \cite{cavanaugh_akaike_2019}.
-In terms of the accuracy, VB-PMF performs comparably to or better than the other model order estimation techniques.
-Here, the `Oracle' ML estimate (MLE), which assumes that the true hidden state associated with each observation is known, serves as an empirical lower bound for the KLD.
+From the MSRE and mean KLD metrics, VB-PMF performs comparably to or better than the other model order estimation techniques.
+Here, the `Oracle' ML estimate, which assumes that the true hidden state associated with each observation is known, serves as an empirical lower bound for the MSRE and the KLD.
 This result can be attributed to the fact that VB-PMF detects the correct rank with minimal or no misfit as the size of the dataset increases.
-Moreover, the runtime plots show that VB-PMF provides significant gains in computational efficiency as the size of the dataset grows, even though the runtime increases linearly with the dataset size.
-This is because the rank is estimated via a single training run, while the other model order selection techniques need multiple training runs over the candidate ranks.

-Fig. \ref{fig:r_vs_alpha} shows the rank estimation performance as a function of the loading vector hyperparameter $\alpha_{\lambda}$.
-The estimated rank is consistent regardless of the choice of $\alpha_{\lambda}$.
-It is only required that \revThree{$\alpha_{\lambda} \ll 1$} in order to obtain a sparse loading vector for rank inference.
-As mentioned earlier, in the absence of prior information, it is reasonable to set $\alpha_{n,r} = 1$ in order to allow all possible solutions for the factor matrix columns.
-This result demonstrates the robustness of VB-PMF to the choice of the hyperparameter $\alpha_{\lambda}$.
+The underfitting observed in VB-PMF for smaller values of $T$ occurs due to the Bayesian algorithm preferring simpler models (i.e., with fewer parameters) in small-sample regimes and instead seeking a closer fit to the data.
+Such accuracy-complexity tradeoffs are a key part of the AIC, BIC, and DNML criteria; however, with the Bayesian approach, they occur implicitly during the inference procedure, making manual model order selection unnecessary.
+SQ-Thresh (High) has the lowest accuracy despite \revFive{using} the \revFive{true} model order (which, for illustration purposes, was assumed to be known in advance) due to a poor fit to the data.
+Moreover, the runtime plots show that VB-PMF provides significant gains in computational efficiency, even though the runtime increases linearly with the dataset size \revFour{$T$}.
+This is because the rank is estimated via a single training run, while the other algorithms need to be trained afresh for each candidate rank.
+The computational complexity of the CTF approaches is dominated by the \revFive{computation} of \revFive{the joint CPD from the} \revOneB{empirical estimates}.
+Hence, it does not grow as rapidly with $T$ as VB-PMF.
+However, for larger dataset sizes, VB-PMF still exhibits an advantage over CTF in terms of accuracy. \revOneB{Although TN representations such as the LPS model possess strong expressive power, VB-PMF achieves higher accuracy since the generated data arise from a low-rank structure that closely matches the assumptions underlying our method.
+In addition, selecting the TN rank via cross-validation increases the computational cost in terms of the runtime.}